aws-samples/shopfloor-connectivity/docs/targets/opcua.md

 ---
 ### DisplayName
-Display name for the folder node.
+Specifies the human-readable name shown in the user interface for the folder node.

+Defaults to using the Id property value  if not specified

 **Type**: String

-Optional, if not specified then the value of the id will be used as the display name

 ---
 ### Folders
-Map with sub folder nodes to create in this folder
+Defines a map of sub-folders to be created within this folder.
+Used to create nested folder structures within the parent folder.

 **Type**: Map[String, [FolderNodeConfiguration](#foldernodeconfiguration)]

 ---
 ### Id

-Id for the node
+Specifies the unique identifier for the folder node in the OPC UA address space.

 **Type**: String

-Optional; if not specified, the key used in the folder table in the parent folder or data model table is utilized.
+Optional,defaults to using the model's key from the OPC UA target configuration DataModels table.
+The ID format determines the node identifier type (numeric, GUID, or string) and is combined with a namespace index to create the complete node identifier.
+Must be unique across all tables in the DataModel configuration.

-The value of the ID is then used as the identifier in the node ID for the folder.
+The value of the id is used as the identifier in the node id for the folder.

-- Id is a number: "ns=[namespace index];**i**= [numeric id]"
+- Id is a number: "ns=[namespace index];i= [numeric id]"

 - Id is a guid: "ns=[namespace index];g= [guid id]"

 - Id is a string : "ns=[namespace index];s= [guid id]"

 The value of the namespace index is set by the server when the model is built from the model specification.

-Note that all keys in all tabled in a DataModel configuration must be unique.

 ---
 ### Variables
-Map with variable nodes to create at top level folder of model
+Used to specify data points or variables that will be available in the  folder

 **Type**: Map[String, VariableNodeConfiguration]

 ### FolderNodeConfiguration Schema